Skip to content

 The pros always use top models, which costs a little more, but can be a worthwhile investment if it lasts a whole season.

-If the club model does not play a major role for your child, it may be worth looking at an outgoing model at a discounted price.
+If the stick model does not play a major role for your child, it may be worth looking at an outgoing model at a discounted price.
 This is a very good and budget-friendly option as the technology does not change much from year to year.

-The big problem comes when the children grow and get bigger, that's when the clubs start to break a little more and it can be difficult for parents to have to bear that cost year after year.
+The big problem comes when the children grow and get bigger, that's when the sticks start to break a little more and it can be difficult for parents to have to bear that cost year after year.

 Many parents are looking for reasons to cut hockey costs , that's why we at Fixwell Hockey are here to fix your broken sticks so everyone can afford and play the world's most fun sport!